-First Institute recognizes students who maintain exemplary attendance throughout the course of their program of study.
-Students who maintain 95% attendance during the first period of enrollment of their program are awarded an exemplary attendance certificate and gold-star pin.
-Students who have not missed any class with 100% attendance are also awarded a Perfect Attendance pin.
+First Institute recognizes students who maintain exemplary attendance.
+Students who maintain 95% attendance during the first period of enrollment or midpoint of the program receive First Institute's All Star Award.
+Students who have not missed any class are also awarded the Perfect Attendance pin.